 The Supplemental Nutrition Assistance Program is one of many federal programs that provides meal assistance to American residents.
 With the SNAP program, applicants must fall into certain criteria that includes household income, household size and disability status.
 Applicants receive SNAP benefits on and Electronic Benefits Transfer (EBT) card.
 Applicants then use the EBT card for specific food items like produce, meat and bread from approved vendors.

-Bills and Loans
+About Bills and Loan Expenses

 SNAP benefit approval allows families to use household income for a variety of non-food expenses.
 Many Americans may have student, car or home loan payments that fall to the wayside when the household is struggling to make ends meet.
 With the savings from SNAP benefits, customers may now put money towards loan payments that threaten to ruin their personal credit or repossess their properties.
 If the families are able, the group at Food-Stamps.org suggests creating a savings fund to help the household prepare for unexpected expenses, like loss of income or veterinarian bills.

 About Transportation Expenses